 The controls of the exposure triangle also have technical and some creative influence on your photos.
 The aperture and shutter speed settings can affect blurring in photos.
-The ISO you choose has an affect on the technical quality of photos.
+The ISO you choose has an effect on the technical quality of photos.

 When you’ve set your exposure so the meter is reading ‘0’ you can adjust your aperture setting to let more light through the lens.
 This would cause the image to be overexposed.
 You can balance this by choosing a faster shutter speed or a lower ISO setting so your meter returns a ‘0’ reading again.
 Let me explain this more clearly by breaking down how each of the three controls work.

 Setting the Aperture